If you want to protect your fence in winter, you just need a little preparation and attention to detail.

 Before snow is in the forecast, make sure you survey your property and check for any branches near your fences.
 You’ll want to remove any weak or dead looking branches.
-You can do this yourself or hire a tree removal service.
+If you have a lopper, you can do this yourself.
+Or, you can always hire a tree removal service.

 Sometimes, your neighbor’s branches will threaten your fence the most.
 Depending on what county or town you live in, you will have different rules over who is in charge of removing those branches.
 Make sure you check before you remove and always talk to your neighbor beforehand.
 Good fences aren’t the only thing that make good neighbors!

 2. Keep Snow Away